 Potting and Repotting Dwarf Morning Glory

 Repotting should be done whenever the plant becomes root-bound.
 However, this plant is not a good permanent container plant, as the stems will become woody with sparse flowers.
-Further, it is a rather short-lived perennial.
-Thus, dwarf morning glory in a pot is usually discarded after a couple of years when it becomes sparse, often after stem cuttings are rooted to propagate new plants.
+It is a rather short-lived perennial and is usually discarded after a couple of years.
+Before discarding, take stem cuttings to propagate new plants.

 How to Get Dwarf Morning Glory to Bloom

-Dwarf morning glory normally begins blooming in late spring, continuing right up until it is killed by cold in the late fall or winter.
+Dwarf morning glory begins blooming in late spring, continuing right up until it is killed by frost in the late fall or winter.
 The small flowers bloom for only a day but are immediately replaced by new blossoms.

-Lots of sun, regular water, and monthly feeding are the only requirements for prolific blossoms.
+Lots of sun, regular watering, and monthly feeding are the only requirements for prolific blossoms.

 Common Problems with Dwarf Morning Glory